microsoft/ivy/doc/language.md

 In this case, calling `c(id).my_id` will return `id`.

+An alternative way to write the above would be:

+    type id_t

+    object c(id:id_t) = {
+       action my_id returns (x:id_t) = {
+            x := id
+       }
+    }

+Notice that the object parameter is given as a logical constant rather than a variable.
+This constant can be referred to in the body of the object.

 ## Monitors

 While embedding assertions in code is a useful way to write